ATI-Wuhan/WhatieSDK_iOS/README.md

 **Note:**
 1. all other information on user management procedure is not needed for SDK.
-2. The user email and password ciphertext will be also stored in our cloud paltform.
+2. The user email and password ciphertext will be also stored in our cloud platform.
 3. No any backend development (on cloud side) is needed for integrating the SDK into your APP.

 All user-related functions can be found in the EHOMEUserModel class (singleton).